-Along with filing the Motion with the county court where your case is being handled, you must personally serve the motion to any other parties in your case.
-This puts the parties on notice that you are taking legal action.
+Along with filing the motion with the county court where your case is being handled, you must arrange for service of process on the other party.
+This puts the party on notice that you are taking legal action.

-After you file the Motion for Civil Contempt/Enforcement, the court will set a hearing date.
-Once you know the time and date of the hearing, you must again serve notice on other parties in your case.
-At the hearing, you will have the burden of proving that the other party has not obeyed the court order or final judgment, while the other party has the opportunity to show compliance with the order or an inability to comply with the court order.
-If the other party is not able to show inability to comply, he or she may be found in contempt, which means the judge may order appropriate sanctions to compel compliance, such as:
+After you file the Motion for Civil Contempt/Enforcement, the court sets a hearing date.
+Once you know the time and date of the hearing, you must again serve notice on the other party.
+At the hearing, you have the burden of proving that the other party has not obeyed the court order or final judgment, and the other party has the opportunity to show compliance with the order or an inability to comply.
+If the judge finds the other party in contempt, the judge may order appropriate sanctions to compel compliance, such as:

 The attorneys at Weiner & Weiss, LLC have helped many clients enforce court orders for time-sharing and support payments; we also have experience defending people who are unable to comply with a court order after divorce.

-It is the law in Florida that every child has the right to financial support from both parents until the age of 18, and that child support be paid on time and in the full amount.
-If a parent is not complying with a child support order, the state’s Child Support Enforcement Program uses many tools to make sure the parent pays the support.
+It is the law in Florida that every child has the right to financial support from both parents until the age of 18 and that child support must be paid on time and in the full amount.
+If a parent is not complying with a child support order, the Florida Child Support Enforcement Program uses many tools to ensure payment.
 These include:

-We help clients interface with the Child Support Enforcement Program to ensure child support enforcement is handled appropriately.
+We help clients interface with the Florida Child Support Enforcement Program to ensure that child support enforcement is handled appropriately.
 We also help parents who have been hit with sanctions.

 If you need help enforcing child support payments or time-sharing arrangements in Florida, please contact Weiner & Weiss, LLC in Boca Raton.
 We can also help if you have been served with a Motion for Civil Contempt/Enforcement.
 Call us at (561) 391-1333 or contact our office online to schedule a consultation.